 Nokia 9 PureView full review

 Ever since the brand’s revival at the hands of parent company HMD Global a few years ago, Nokia has become a major player in the budget and mid-range smartphone markets, but it’s struggled to crack the flagship space.
-Can the Nokia 9 PureView change that?
+Now officially on sale in the UK, can the Nokia 9 PureView change that?

 Announced at Mobile World Congress 2019 in Barcelona, the 9 PureView has one clear selling point - it’s the first smartphone with a whopping five rear camera lenses - but it comes with a few major compromises that leave us still wondering if it can really compete with the latest phones from the likes of Samsung and Sony.